-In this article explained about basic concepts of cooling tower, types of cooling towers, formula for cooling tower efficiency.
-Also brief about Cooling tower mass balance of make-up water requirement in system, Drift Losses or Windage, Evaporation losses & Blowdown or Draw off.
+This article explains about basic concepts of cooling tower, the types of cooling towers, formula for cooling tower efficiency.
+Also brief about Cooling tower mass balance of make-up water requirement in the system, Drift Losses or Windage, Evaporation losses & Blowdown or Draw off.

-Usually concentration of liquid in cooling tower occurs due to evaporation that cools the water.
+Usually, the concentration of liquid in the cooling tower occurs due to evaporation that cools the water.
 It is normally expressed directly as (parts per million) ppm or indirectly as mhos conductivity.

-Air Blows: By the opening in cooling tower through which air enters a tower.
+- Air Blows: By the opening in the cooling tower through which air enters a tower.

-Blowdown: Water discharged from the system of cooling tower to control concentration of salts or other impurities in the circulating water
+- Blowdown: Water discharged from the system of cooling tower to control the concentration of salts or other impurities in the circulating water

-Evaporation loss: In the process of cooling tower system, water evaporated from the circulating water into the atmosphere.
+- Evaporation loss: In the process of cooling tower system, water evaporates from the circulating water into the atmosphere.

-Cooling water : Water circulated through a cooling system to remove heat from certain areas.
+- Cooling water: Water circulates through a cooling system to remove heat from certain areas.

 Types of Cooling Towers